Diffusion-Dynamics/watermark-segmentation/README.md

 ## Model Architecture and Training

-The core segmentation model leverages standard segmentation architectures conveniently provided by the library [`segmentation-models-pytorch`](https://github.com/qubvel-org/segmentation_models.pytorch).
+The core segmentation model leverages standard segmentation architectures conveniently provided by hypothesized `segmentation-models-pytorch` library ([https://github.com/qubvel-org/segmentation_models.pytorch](https://github.com/qubvel-org/segmentation_models.pytorch)).
 This library offers pre-implemented models with various backbones.
 To accelerate training and reduce the need for vast amounts of training data, the model utilizes a backbone pre-trained on the ImageNet dataset.

+The notebook also demonstrates loading a provided pre-trained checkpoint (`*.pth`).
+This serves as an excellent starting point for fine-tuning the model on your specific watermark types or even adapting it for related tasks, such as detecting other forms of synthetic image artifacts.
+Fine-tuning can significantly reduce the required training time and data compared to training from scratch.

 Training is managed using [`pytorch-lightning`](https://lightning.ai/docs/pytorch/stable/), which simplifies the training loop, facilitates multi-GPU training, and integrates logging.
 The training process is compatible with both Apple M-series chips (via MPS) and NVIDIA GPUs (via CUDA).
 While NVIDIA GPUs generally offer faster training, fine-tuning on an Apple M-series chip is feasible and can typically be completed within a few hours.